ranjitk92/BasicDatabaseAutomationTest/README.md

 # BasicDatabaseAutomationTest
-Testing CI deploying a solution to a newly created SQL database.
+Testing CI for deploying a SQL solution to a newly created SQL database.